EYBlockchain/starlight/WRITEUP.md

 - Therefore this scenario falls under option 1. ii. above.
 - The resulting commitment structure for a state mapped-to by `pot` is:
 `h( h(stateVarId, mappingKey), value, adminPK, salt )`.
 - The circuit will include a PoKoSK for `adminPK`.
-TODO: discuss whether needed, given the later 'consultation' that must also happen.
+TODO: discuss whether needed, given the later 'access' that must also happen.
 - The `require` statement in `fn2` will be removed from the shield contract.
-- The circuit will include a `consultation` to the secret state for `admin`.
+- The circuit will `access` the secret state for `admin`.

 **2.**